jaxsonkieran/kreative-media/README.md

 ### Design
 #### Website Structure
-* KreativeMedia is a four page website consisting of the Home page, About page, Work page, and a contact form page.
+* KreativeMedia is a six page website consisting of the Home page, About page, Work page, Services Page and a contact form page, and once a user submits the form a thank you page.
 The Home page has four sections, an introduction (photo of the photographer and a small blurb) this section includes a button which will take the user to a page that includes more about me and the work that I do, a small list of some of the clients I've worked with in the past (client-info), a selection of my work (photography) this section also includes a button which will take the user to view the rest of my portfolio, the final section is a footer which includes contact details, and links to my social media.
 The Work page includes more of my work in photography and videography.
-The About Page includes four sections, a banner image, a section on services I offer, a grid on how the process works from ideation to creation to launch and a footer.
-The contact page has the nav bar at the top and the contact form, plus the footer that is standard across all pages.
-The navbar is also standard across all pages.
+The About Page includes four sections, a banner image, a section on the work that I do and a little bit more in depth into the photographer.
+The services page offers the user an insight into what I'm capable of.
+It includes three cards that show the services, plus a learn more link to take them to the contact page if they wish.
+The contact page includes the form, which when the user successfully submits it will take them to the thank you page.
+This is a standard landing page that identifies the form was successfully submitted and that the company will be in touch.
+It includes a button to take them back to the contact page.
+The navbar and footer is standard across all pages.

 ### Colour Scheme of the Website
 <br>